President Trump Says He Wants to Limit Asylum Seekers. Experts Say He's on Shaky Legal Ground

 The Trump administration has already made some changes regarding who can apply for asylum this year.
 In June, Attorney General Jeff Sessions said that victims of domestic and gang violence would no longer qualify for asylum.

-With the new plan, the president says he wants people to apply legally but will detain them while they wait for asylum hearings.
+With the new plan, the president says he wants people to apply legally, but will detain them while they wait for asylum hearings.
 However, there is precedent for similar actions at the border being struck down, according to Elora Mukherjee, director of Columbia Law School’s Immigrant Rights Clinic.

 In 2014, when there was an increase in families crossing the country’s border, the Obama administration detained families who were waiting on asylum claims.
 But when the administration was sued, the courts issued a preliminary injunction and forced the administration to change course.